 In addition to galleries for exhibitions and programming Mingei has an art library, theater, and education center as well as amenities including a gift shop, full-service restaurant ARTIFACT at Mingei, and grab-and-go food option CRAFT CAFÉ.

-Mingei International Museum preserves and exhibits folk art, craft and design from all eras and cultures of the world.
-Mingei celebrates human creativity, and the belief that everyday object and materials that often serve a useful purpose can also be objects of beauty.
-Art can happen anywhere… in any culture, in any place, created by any person.
+Mingei International Museum preserves and exhibits folk art, craft, and design from all eras and cultures of the world.
+Mingei celebrates human creativity and the belief that everyday objects and materials that often serve a useful purpose can also be objects of beauty.
+Art can happen anywhere, in any culture, in any place, created by any person.

 Visit Mingei International Museum

 Museum and Shop Mingei

 Tuesday, Wednesday, Saturday and Sunday: 10am-5pm

 Thursday and Friday: 10am-8pm

 Monday - Sunday: 8:30am - 5pm

 ARTIFACT at Mingei